GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 layout: layouts/doc-post.njk
 title: What is the Privacy Sandbox?
 subhead: >
-  A series of proposals to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
+  A series of APIs to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
 description: "What's in it, what's it for, and how to get involved."
 date: 2021-05-18